Budget-Constrained Item Cold-Start Handling in Collaborative Filtering Recommenders via Optimal Design: Experimental results

 \subsubsection{Rating Prediction Comparison}

 We compare the performance of the least squares estimator and the similarity based estimator.
-To this end, we selected 300 movies from the set $\mathcal{N}$, arbitrarily.
-For each of these movies, we randomly selected $B$ users ($B=2,4,\ldots,100$), and applied both estimators to generate predictions for the remaining users.
-The prediction accuracy was measured using the RMSE metric over all predictions (and not separately for each movie).
-This routine was averaged over 50 runs to ensure stability.
+To this end, we select 300 movies from the set $\mathcal{N}$, arbitrarily.
+For each of these movies, we randomly select $B$ users ($B=2,4,\ldots,100$), and apply both estimators to generate predictions for the remaining users.
+The prediction accuracy is measured using the RMSE metric over all predictions (and not separately for each movie).
+This routine is averaged over 50 runs to ensure stability.

 As evident in Figure \ref{fig1}, the least squares estimator outperforms the considered baseline.
 Qualitatively, similar results were obtained when applying the other (non-random) selection schemes of $B$ users, and are thus omitted here.